personal finance | june 21, 2022

-What You Can Do When Markets Are Being Volatile
+3 Helpful Actions You Can Take When Markets are Being Volatile

 We believe a sound approach is to shift focus away from short-term trends and focus on a long-term strategy.

-It’s important to keep short-term market volatility in perspective when compared with long-term market results.
+It’s important to keep short-term market volatility in perspective when compared with long-term investing goals.

 Establishing the proper asset allocation and diversifying your investments can help mitigate the impact of volatility on your portfolio.